Contents

 Validation and Verification

-Projects must be validated and project net CO2e removals verified by an independent third party, consistent with the requirements described in this Protocol, as well as in Section 4 of the Isometric Standard.
+Projects must be validated and project net CO2e removals verified by an independent third party, consistent with the requirements described in this Protocol, as well as in the relevant section of the Isometric Standard.

 The Validation and Verification Body (VVB) must consider following requisite components:

-- Validate that feedstock adheres to the requirements listed in the Biomass Feedstock Accounting Module 1.2.
+- Validate that feedstock adheres to the requirements listed in the Biomass Feedstock Accounting Module v1.3

-- Verify that the quantification approach and monitoring plan adheres to requirements of Section 7, including demonstration of required records.
+- Verify that the quantification approach and monitoring plan adheres to requirements of Section 8, including demonstration of required records

 Verification Materiality

-The threshold for Materiality, considering the totality of all omissions, errors and mis-statements, is 5%, in accordance with Section 4.3 of the Isometric Standard.
+The threshold for Materiality, considering the totality of all omissions, errors and mis-statements, is 5%, in accordance with the Isometric Standard.

-Verifiers should also verify the documentation of uncertainty of the GHG Statement as required by Section 2.5.7 of the Isometric Standard.
+Verifiers should also verify the documentation of uncertainty of the GHG Statement as required by the relevant section of the Isometric Standard.
 Qualitative Materiality issues may also be identified and documented, such as 5:

 - noncompliance with regulations indirectly related to GHG emissions, removals or storage